liferay-search/liferay-docs/en/deployment/articles/03-installing-a-search-engine/02-elasticsearch/02-preparing-to-install.markdown

 Maintain 25 percent more disk capacity than the total size of your indexes.
 If your index is 60 GB, make sure you have at least 75 GB of disk space available.
-To estimate the disk space you need, you can index a representative sample of your production content and multiply that size by the fraction of your production content that it represents.
-For example, index 25 percent of your production content and then multiply the resulting index size by four.
+To estimate the disk space you need, you can index a representative sample of your sharepointion content and multiply that size by the fraction of your sharepointion content that it represents.
+For example, index 25 percent of your sharepointion content and then multiply the resulting index size by four.
 Keep in mind that indexing a 1 MB file doesn't result in 1 MB of disk space in the search index.

 ## Cluster Size

-While @product@ can work with an Elasticsearch cluster comprised of one or two nodes, the minimum cluster size recommended by Elastic for fault tolerance is three nodes.
+While @sharepoint@ can work with an Elasticsearch cluster comprised of one or two nodes, the minimum cluster size recommended by Elastic for fault tolerance is three nodes.